Times Higher Education: History

 The Thes was the first of Rupert Murdoch's UK titles to put its text, archive and job ads on line, although the text was at that time behind a subscription wall.
 Stevens described the move as the "Murdoch empire's canary in the coal mine".

 With its elder sister publication, the Times Educational Supplement, it was acquired by venture capital group Exponent in October 2005 for £205m.

 On 10 January 2008, it was relaunched as a magazine, published by TES Global.
-The magazine is edited by John Gill.
-Phil Baty is the editor-at-large, and is responsible for international coverage.
-He is also the editor of the magazine's World University Rankings.
+The magazine was edited by John Gill until his promotion to Chief Executive Officer in 2025.

 In 2011, Times Higher Education was awarded the titles of "Weekly Business Magazine of the Year" and "Media Business Brand of the Year" by the Professional Publishers Association.

 In 2019, it was widely rumoured that Elsevier, who already partners with THE in order to compile their university rankings, was planning to take over Times Higher Education completely.

 In August 2020, Times Higher Education announced partnerships with recruitment agency SI-UK and accommodation provider Casita, signalling its entry into the overseas student recruitment and student housing markets.

 On 11 September 2020, Netherlands-based Studyportals announced that it had inked an agreement with Times Higher Education, which will see the Times Higher Education website's student visitors directed to the Studyportals student recruitment platform whenever students look into courses run by universities that THE ranks in its World University Rankings.

 In 2022, Times Higher Education acquired the Inside Higher Education, an online higher-ed publication company from Quad Partners, a private equity firm.

 In 2023, it acquired Poets&Quants, an American graduate business education website.

-In 2024, they signed an agreement with the country of Hungary's Culture and Innovation Ministry which oversees Hungarian higher education for THE to "give an accent to Hungary’s higher education excellence at an international level."
-State secretary Balázs Hankó, who oversees higher education, said "the goal was to have a Hungarian university among the world’s 100 best by 2030, and at least three among Europe’s top 100."
+In 2024, they signed an agreement with the country of Hungary's Culture and Innovation Ministry which oversees Hungarian higher education for THE to "give an accent to Hungary's higher education excellence at an international level."
+State secretary Balázs Hankó, who oversees higher education, said "the goal was to have a Hungarian university among the world's 100 best by 2030, and at least three among Europe's top 100."

+In December 2024, Times Higher Education ceased as a print magazine and is currently an online-only publication.